Samourai-Wallet/HDWalletKit/README.md

 ```

-- Create your wallet and generate address
+- Create your wallet and generate addresses.

 ```swift
 // It generates master key pair from the seed provided.